OpenIPC/osd/README.md

 curl 192.168.1.17:9000/api/time?ts=1712320920
 ```

-Bitmap files (.bmp) can be uploaded to a region using this command:
+24- and 32-bit bitmap files (.bmp) can be uploaded to a region using this command:
 ```
 curl -F data=@.\Desktop\myimage.bmp 192.168.1.17:9000/api/osd/3
 ```
 N.B. curl already implies "-X POST" when passing a file with "-F"

+### Disclaimer

+This software is provided AS IS and for research purposes only.
+OpenIPC shall not be liable for any loss or damage caused by the use of these files or the use of, or reliance upon, any information contained within this project.

 ### Technical support and donations